seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 I could not answer in that course of honor
 As she had made the overture, she ceased
 In heavy satisfaction and would never
-Receive the ring again.
+Receive the ring again. ...

 **KING**
+...
+Plutus himself,
+That knows the tinct and multiplying medicine,
+Hath not in nature's mystery more science
-'Twas mine, 'twas Helen's,
+Than I have in this ring: 'twas mine, 'twas Helen's,
 Whoever gave it you.
 Then, if you know
 That you are well acquainted with yourself,
 Confess 'twas hers, and by what rough enforcement